 Makes one quart milk

-2 cups fresh almond milk (or organic milk of choice)
+2 cups fresh almond milk, oat milk or organic dairy milk of choice

 1-2 pitted dates